coffee-cup/TextToSVG/README.md

 Converts text to svg path

 Functions

-1. Create shape from path
+1. Create path from text
 2. Copy path to clipboard